 - Attend any meetings that you can.
 It helps to form a team and it helps you practice and learn more to better yourself.

 An affordable costume like this can easily transform into something spooky and creepy.
 A little dirt, baking, and fake blood, and you’ll be ready to go.

 Wrapping It Up

-Working as an actor at a haunted attraction is a very unique experience.
+Working at a haunted attraction as an actor or actress is a very unique experience.
 It’s hard work and long nights.
 But it is worth it.
 The abrupt end of the season is a bit tough too.
 It’s hard saying goodbye to everyone and to everything you’ve been doing the exact same for several nights a week for two months.

-One last thing.
+One last thing here.
 There are many jobs you can do to be part of a haunted attraction if you really don’t want to (or can’t) act.
 They include prop building and design, makeup, costume design, customer service, and more.
-Talk to your local haunt a few months before the season if you’re interested in working for them.
+Talk to your local haunt a few months before the season if you want to work for them.
 Volunteering is a great way to get exposed and see if you’re a good fit without too much commitment.